azzenabidi/UrukCloudIDE/README.md

 # Trouble:

 All efforts have been made to ensure the smooth and correct running of this application.
-If you find that Devbox is behaving abnormaly though, there are 3 options :
+If you find that UrukCloudIDE is behaving abnormaly though, there are 3 options :

 1) Turn it off and run away.
 Not an option I would advise.